Harley-Davidson Knucklehead

 _________________________________________________

-The Knucklehead engine sat in a twin down-tube frame, with leading-link (springer) forks at the front-end.
+The Knucklehead engine sat in a new, twin down-tube frame, with leading-link (springer) forks at the front-end.
 Wheelbase was 59.5 inches.

 The instrument panel was mounted on the gas tank.